Farman F.60 Goliath: Accidents and incidents

 Farman F.60 Goliath (former F.61) F-AECB of Air Union crashed at East Malling, Kent.
 The aircraft was operating an international scheduled passenger flight from Paris to Croydon.
 A precautionary landing was made at Lympne due to weather, following which the flight was resumed.
 One engine later failed and the aircraft crashed following misunderstanding of an instruction for a number of passengers to move towards the rear of the aircraft, affecting the centre of gravity and causing the aircraft to enter a spin.
+One passenger died.